 - Stand Tall – working with young people to increase resilience and improve mental wellbeing

-- Together Tuesdays – supporting families to live well together
+- Together Tuesdays – supporting families living with Dementia to live well together

-We have also invested time in understanding the health sector and local partnerships and networks in order to be positioned as a key partner in the delivery of physical activity as part of their prevention agenda and strategies, and through existing work are able to show a positive track record for successful delivery of initiatives.
+We have developed partnerships with the health sector to deliver physical activity as part of their prevention agenda and strategies, and through existing work are able to show a positive track record for successful delivery of initiatives.
+This work has been further developed to help tackle long waiting lists and to support those in recovery from ill-health.

 3) What has changed and what benefits have been realised as a result of your actions?